Dogyunjeong/portfolio-base/static-generator/README.md

 1. Custom components are a set of buiding and displaying component.
   - in Buid mode, Custom component will receive set of Building tools which the platform provide.
 But this will not limiting custom components potential.
 Custom component can have its own building tools.
   - As it is set of two component. the concern is that expecting there are two components or one wrapping comopnent which contains the two components. **Currently I decide to expect there is only one wrapping component.**  The reasong is that.
 1. This will allow us to recieve a module as a component set.
 2. Custom component will have full freedom for developing.

+### About types

+1. Is build type builder specific local type or global common type?
+  - Building tools can be a custom component's prop.
+In this term, buidl type should be a common type.